 In service to learning …

-I earned a Master’s (MAcOM) and a Doctorates (DAOM) degree in Acupuncture and Oriental Medicine (MAcOM) from Oregon College of Oriental Medicine in Portland.
+I earned a Master’s (MAcOM) and a Doctorates (DAOM) degree in Acupuncture and Oriental Medicine from Oregon College of Oriental Medicine in Portland.
 I am Oregon State licensed and nationally board certified (NCCAOM) as a Diplomat of Oriental Medicine, including acupuncture and herbs.
-Studies included my special interest in pediatrics, oncology and mental/emotional health.
+Studies included my special interest in woman's health, pediatrics, oncology and mental/emotional health.
 I treat patients for the entire spectrum of conditions and ailments including, but not limited to, musculoskeletal, allergies and digestive.
 Bringing the body back to balance so it may heal itself is the goal I share with all clients.

 I am certified in 1,000 hand Buddha Qigong.
-I teach classes and also offer one on one instruction.
+I occasionally teach classes and also offer one on one instruction.
 This is a grounding and heart-opening form of Qigong beneficial to all.
 This practice encourages a sense of calm and peace to the heart and mind and has the additional benefit of improving memory function.

 Adding balance to life …

 I continue to love to cook, especially with the bounty from my garden.
 I love to play outdoors in all kinds of weather with my beautiful daughter and our dog.
 The ocean is my soul mate and the garden is my sanctuary.
 My work is, and always will be, based on passion for life and love of the universe around us.
 We are one.

 I specialize in systems of classical herbalism and acupuncture to address modern health issues such as autoimmune, adrenal, mental-emotional and respiratory conditions as well as acute and chronic pain.
 My approach prioritizes immediate progress while moving toward lasting health outcomes, and focuses on enhancing quality of life along the way.
 Herbs and gentle bodywork are employed alongside acupucnture to support health transformation.